 “Is this particular route announcement authorised by the legitimate holder of the address space?”

-Using their resource certificate, network operators can create cryptographically validatable statements about the route announcements they authorise to be made with the prefixes they hold.
+RPKI allows network operators to create cryptographically validatable statements about the route announcements they authorise to be made with the prefixes they hold.
 These statements are called Route Origin Authorisations (ROAs).

 A ROA states which Autonomous System (AS) is authorised to originate a certain IP address prefix.
 In addition, it can determine the maximum length of the prefix that the AS is authorised to advertise.

-Based on this information, other network operators – also known as the relying party – can make routing decisions.
+Based on this information, other network operators can make routing decisions.

 When a network operator creates a ROA for a certain combination of origin AS and prefix, this will have an effect on the RPKI validity of one or more route announcements.
 They can be: